achillesn/smart-cedar/_drafts/Songs/you-were-born-human.md

 You pay for it
 So don’t be afraid
 As long as you pay
-You’ll be safe
+you’ll be safe
 Don’t look around
 Don’t look around.

 Hide well your despair
-That doesn’t let you breathe air
+that doesn’t let you breathe air
-Every time you are ashamed
+every time you are ashamed
-For being alive
+for being alive
 You were born human
 You were born human
 You were born human
 What do you expect?
 You should give the embrace
-You were longing for
+you were longing for
-Away
+away
 You have nothing but that
 Anyway.